196 Durham Road · Madison, CT 06443 · (203) 245-7028

 Your Jewish Home on the Shoreline

 TBT serves as the focus of Jewish community life on the shoreline.
-We are proud of our extensive programming for Jews of many backgrounds and at all the stages of life.
-We hope you will consider becoming an active participant in our vibrant Jewish community.
+We are proud to welcome Jews of many backgrounds and at all the stages of life.
+We hope you will consider participating in our vibrant Jewish community.

-Friday, February 3, 6:00 pm: Greet Shabbat with Wine & Cheese
+Friday, November 3 at 6:00 PM - Greet Shabbat with Wine & Cheese

 Our services are open to all who wish to worship with us.

 Services begin at 7:15 PM each Friday night except the First Friday of the Month.

 (Some holiday week services - inlcuiding Thanksgiving week and New Year's week will also begin at 6 PM.
 Check the schedule to be sure!)

 Torah Study every Saturday morning at 9 AM.
 Click here for details.

 We wish you and your loved ones a very sweet New Year!